Cold Weather and Sport

 Shorts and short-sleeved tops might give an image of ruggedness: "Pah! - I laugh in the face of snow and ice, see my bare arms and legs" ...but that's not good really, any fool can be uncomfortable.

-Making sure your body functions efficiently by being at the right temperature is of much greater benefit than not dressing properly.
+You need to make sure your body can function efficiently by being at the right temperature.
 You may perceive that your arms and legs are not cold and uncomfortable, but they will be cold and that will affect the performance of your muscle and nerve chemistry irrespective of what your attitude to them is.

-Layering is the way forwards.
-A thin inner layer next to the skin to take sweat away from the skin so it doesn't cool down quickly when you stop and then additional layer/s as you need them.
-For the lightest weight and maximum efficiency, a thin windproof outer layer comes next, ideally with some way of making it loose to lose heat if necessary but then to batten down the hatches to retain heat if it gets cold and/or if you stop.
+Layering is the answer, different layers have different functions.
+A thin inner layer next to the skin to take sweat away so it doesn't get cold too quickly when you stop and then additional layer/s as you need them.
+For the lightest weight and maximum efficiency, a thin windproof outer layer comes next, ideally with some way of making it loose to lose heat when needed but then with the ability to batten down the hatches and retain heat if it gets cold and/or if you stop.
 A pocket is useful for gloves and a lightweight hat.
-Further insulation is probably unnecessary but can be provided most efficiently by a lightweight close-fitting fleece that can go between these two layers if required, or it can be carried in a backpack to prevent cooling when you stop.
+Further insulation is probably unnecessary during activity, but can be provided most efficiently by a lightweight close-fitting fleece that can go between these two layers, or carried in a backpack to prevent cooling when you stop.
 Fleece as an outside layer won't do much against the wind, the windproof layer will give more warmth for less weight.
-More about layering for cold weather.

-Staying warm when at rest is important too - Make sure you have something warm to put on when you stop if you're not going to be able to get indoors.
-Dress in layers so you can just pull something over the top, lightweight hats are great here.
+Staying warm when at rest is important too - Make sure you have an insulating layer to put on when you stop if you're not going to be able to get indoors.
+Dress in layers so you can just pull something over the top, lightweight hats are must haves when resting, they make a big difference for minimal size and weight.

-Hydrate properly - remember to do this and make the effort.
-Filling up before you go out doesn't really help unfortunately due to something called "cold diuresis" which makes you need to pee when you go out and get cold initially.
+Hydrate properly - remember to do this and make the effort to.
+Filling up before you go out doesn't really help unfortunately due to something called "cold diuresis" which makes you need to pee when you go out and get cold after being warm indoors.

 Prepare nutritionally in advance - if you are likely to be exercising for a long time, 60 minutes plus.
 Have a small meal with starches 2-3 hours in advance so they can release sugars slowly.
 Snack on carbohydrate rich foods to top up if you are going to be exercising for very long, like you should anyway, but more so.